-If you’re lucky enough to find one of the cheap Xbox One controller deals floating around, then it’s hard to recommend anything else.
+For much of the year, finding Xbox One controller deals has been near impossible.
+Now, we’re happy to say, there are a good selection of controllers and accessories.
+The Microsoft controllers are so good it can be hard to recommend anything else.
 The official Xbox One wireless controller (and its pro-grade sibling, the Xbox One Elite controller) remain the best way to play games on the Xbox console, but they’re also perfect for gaming on a PC.
 Regardless of which platform you’re gaming on or what type of gamepad you’re after, we’ve rounded up all the best Xbox One controller deals right here, so read on.

 Today’s best Xbox One controller deals

 - PowerA Enhanced Wired Controller for Xbox One — $25, was $29

 - Xbox One Blue Wireless Controller — $65